readthedocs/sphinx_rtd_theme/docs/contributing.rst

 .. seealso::

-   If you are unsure of approptiate actions to take while interacting with our communinty please read our :doc:`Code of Conduct <rtd:/code-of-conduct>`.
+   If you are unsure of appropriate actions to take while interacting with our community please read our :doc:`Code of Conduct <rtd:/code-of-conduct>`.

 Set up your environment